course-details-portlet

 Students must:

-• Be able to contribute to new thinking and new application of collaboration solutions.
+• Be able to contribute to new thinking and new application of information systems in an organizational context.

-• Be able to contribute to the tools working in an interaction between the users and that the work processes thus become interaction processes.
+• Be able to contribute to the tools working in interaction with the users so that they contribute to good work processes.

-• Be able to ensure good facilitation of technological solutions so that the solutions can actually be utilized.
+• Be able to ensure good facilitation of technological solutions so that the solutions can actually be utilised.

-• Be able to contribute to a user training that avoids negative consequences for the interaction.
+• Be able to contribute to user training that avoids negative consequences for the collaboration.

 Learning methods and activities